Poujhit/Railway-Reservation-System/README.md

 # Railway Reservation System.
-A Simple Railway Reservation with automated ticket status regeneration system.
+A Simple Railway Reservation Website with Automated Ticket Status Regeneration System.

 Made using **Flutter** for **FrontEnd** and **Firebase** for the **backend**.